SEPM Planetary Research Group

 Would you like to be a founding member of this society-backed research group?
 Contact group organizers for more details on next steps.

-The Planetary Research Group will host its first annual meeting remotely on Thursday, June 24 at 8:30 am - 10:30 am Pacific/11:30 am – 1:30 pm Eastern.
-Katie Stack Morgan, Deputy Project Scientist on the Mars rover mission Perseverance, will present early results from that mission to the Jezero crater delta.
-There will be time for brief introductions all around beforehand, and time for extended discussion following the presentation.
+The Planetary Research Group hosted its first annual meeting remotely on Thursday, June 24 2021 at 8:30 am - 10:30 am Pacific/11:30 am – 1:30 pm Eastern.
+Katie Stack Morgan, Deputy Project Scientist on the Mars rover mission Perseverance, presented early results from that mission to the Jezero crater delta.
+Introductions and extended meeting discussion was also made.

 Want to get involved?